-08 May 2017 · by Laura Smith Answering Competency Based Questions Using the STAR Technique
+08 May 2017 · by Huntress Answering Competency Based Questions Using the STAR Technique

 Interviews can be a nerve-wrecking experience for everyone.
 Even the most experienced workers may feel nervous, under pressure and unconfident in interview scenarios.
 When the pressure is on, it’s easy to accidentally respond to competency-based questions with unstructured, long-winded answers.
 A great way to avoid this is by using the STAR technique to respond to questions.

 Employers ask competency-based questions for a number of reasons.
 They give employers an insight into tasks you have completed in the past, your ability to demonstrate you know what you’re talking about and to find out how you work best.
 They also tell employers how you have dealt with challenges and how you are likely to respond to difficult situations.

 The STAR technique is formed of four areas your answers should cover; the Situation, Task, Activity and Result.
 Using these four words will allow you to form structured and considered responses, while avoiding the omission of important details.

 Situation: What happened?
 Set the scene for your story about a situation which didn’t go quite to plan.